alexqfredrickson/notes/aws/aws.md

 ### SES

-AWS Simple Email Service (SES) is an email platform that lets you send and receive email with a custom address/domain.
+Simple Email Service (SES) is an email platform that lets you send and receive email with a custom address/domain.

 SES calls are limited by an account's maximum send rate.